fedi-e2ee/public-key-directory-specification/Specification.md

     return crypto_sign(secret_key, messageToSign)
 ```

+### Key Identifiers

+Every time an `AddKey` message is accepted by the Public Key Directory, it will generate a 256-bit random
+unique `key-id` for that public key.
+This value is not secret or sensitive in any way, and is only used to
+point to an exiting public key to reduce the amount of rejected signatures software must publish.

+Every message except revocations and the first `AddKey` for an Actor **SHOULD** include a `key-id` value.

+The `key-id` attribute **MUST NOT** be an encoded representation of the public key.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the